CANTERBURY DISTRICT

 **PARANORMAL ACTIVITY**

 However, I have questions about this tale.
-If we look into The Sun Hotel and The Little Inn, which recount the full story of the Canon's housekeeper, we see that the skeleton found was that of a young girl.
+If we look into The Sun Hotel and The Little Inn, which recount the full story of the Canon’s housekeeper, we see that the skeleton found was that of a young girl.
 Meanwhile, the ghost is described as a woman.
 There is also an eight-minute walk between these pubs.
-At the same time, The Old Weaver house is only a five-minute walk away.
+At the same time, the Old Weaver house is only a five-minute walk away.
 It features a grey lady apparition, though no further details are provided.
-This could suggest that the ghost might be a worker returning home since that area was also converted from two cottages.
+This could suggest that the ghost is a worker returning home, since that area was also converted from two cottages.
 It might be a resident who died in one of them or perhaps the wife of a publican who passed away on the property.

 You can watch past paranormal events, visitors' experiences, evidence and activities on the GofEPS YouTube playlist HERE